 Benefits of Setting Up a Trust

-• Control: Trusts let the settlor decide how and when assets are given to beneficiaries.
+- Control: Trusts let the settlor set clear rules about how and when assets are distributed.
+A letter of wishes provides additional guidance to trustees without being legally binding.

 Different Types of Trusts